90568 Goibniu

-90568 Goibniu (provisional designation ') is a large trans-Neptunian object that was discovered in 2004 by the Near Earth Asteroid Tracking survey at Palomar Observatory.
+90568 Goibniu (provisional designation ') is a large trans-Neptunian object that was discovered in 2004 by the Near-Earth Asteroid Tracking survey at Palomar Observatory.
 It is classified as a classical Kuiper belt object of the dynamically "hot" population, which follow highly inclined or eccentric orbits around the Sun.

 Goibniu is 680 ± 34 km in diameter, according to measurements of its infrared thermal emission by the Herschel and Spitzer space telescopes.
 It shows small variations in brightness (0.16 magnitudes) over its 5.86-hour rotation period.
 Some astronomers have suggested that Goibniu is large enough that it could be a dwarf planet.
 However, the shape of Goibniu is unknown–it could either be a spheroid with small albedo spots or an ellipsoid whose rotation axis is pointed towards Earth.
-Furthermore, its low albedo suggests it has never been resurfaced and thus is unlikely to have the planetary geology expected of a dwarf planet.
+Furthermore, its low albedo suggests it has never been resurfaced and thus is unlikely to have the planetary geology thought to be typical of larger dwarf planets.